 And yet, the ‘system’ was not supporting my daughter’s passion for learning.
 Nor was it supporting her passion for friendship, emotional security and resiliency.

 In short, my daughter was becoming more withdrawn, moody and sad.

 So we decided to become ‘home-schoolers’.
-We had already chosen to not start our 5 year old son at school, reasoning that he would be better to begin at the legal age of 6 years.
-In arriving at this decision to apply for home exemption for our daughter we also submitted an application for our son, with both becoming ‘official’ home-schoolers at the end of May.
+We had already chosen not to start our 5 year old son at school, reasoning he’d be better to begin at the legal age of 6.
+So when applying for home exemption for our daughter, we also submitted an application for our son, with both becoming ‘official’ home-schoolers at the end of May.

 We have now seen the spark return in our daughter’s eyes when she shares passionately her learning undertaken for the day or week.
 The freedom home-schooling has provided us has meant that we are able to capitalise on key moments at any time of the day (or night) to respond to the children’s inquiring minds.